 You can easily amp up the minty flavor by adding it to the cake itself but for my recipe, I only added it to the chocolate ganache.
 But don’t worry, you can definitely still taste it!

 My boyfriend isn’t even a big fan of chocolate and peppermint but he thought this cake was delicious!
 To get that perfect balance, I used a tiny bit of espresso in the cake to enrich the chocolate flavor.
 This stopped the peppermint from completely overpowering the cake.

 What I love most about bundt cakes is that they’re beautiful and yet don’t take NEARLY as much time as a layer cake.
-This would make a beautiful centerpiece for a Holiday party, especially when you have lots of cooking to do!
+This would make a beautiful centerpiece for a holiday party, especially when you have lots of cooking to do!

-How to prepare your bundt cake pan
+How to prepare a bundt tin

 You take your cake out of the oven and it looks perfect, but now you’re holding your breath and praying it isn’t stuck to the pan.
 With the nooks and crannies of your bundt pan, it’s easy for cake to stick.
 Luckily I know the best way to prepare your pan so your cake comes out perfect every time!

 I’ve probably tried every way there is to prepare your bundt pan.
 From nonstick spray to butter to cocoa powder and yet my cakes would still stick to the sides of the pan.
 Finally, after some research, I found that using melted shortening never fails.

 The reason you would use shortening over butter is because it’s colorless, flavorless, and won’t add any crispness to the outside of your cake.
 You just melted it in a tiny dish and brush it all throughout your pan.